 Storage Combi Boilers Explained

-Storage combi boilers look much like combi boilers but within the unit is a hot water cylinder, meaning that they’re able to meet higher demand for heating and hot water than a typical combi boiler.
+Storage combi boilers have many benefits of combi boilers with the addition of an internal hot water cylinder.
+This allows them to meet higher demand for hot water than the more familiar combi boiler.

 What is a storage combi boiler?

-Combi boilers are the perfect choice for smaller homes that don’t have high demand for heating and hot water but, they’re not able to provide a strong flow of hot water to more than 1 hot tap or shower at a time.
-Typically, a system boiler would be recommended as an alternative, because they store hot water in a cylinder, but not all homes have the space to spare for a boiler as well as a cylinder.
-That’s where a storage combi boiler can help.
+Combi boilers are the perfect choice for smaller homes that don't have high demand for hot water.
+But, they're not able to provide a strong flow of hot water to more than 1 hot tap or shower at a time.
+Typically, a system boiler would be recommended as an alternative, because they store hot water in a cylinder.
+Not all homes have space to spare for a boiler as well as a cylinder though and that's where a storage combi boiler can help.

 Storage combi boiler advantages